Montreal Alouettes: Re-branding and demise (1986–1987)

 After quietly coming to terms with Skalbania, in 1986 the team attempted to embrace its predecessor's history and regenerate flagging fan interest by rebranding itself the "new" Montreal Alouettes.
 This would not prove to be successful, on or off the field.
 On the field, the team posted a 4–14 record, missing the playoffs in spite of once again finishing third in the East on account of the new "cross-over rule" the CFL had implemented for the 1986 season.
-Off the field, financial losses mounted and the team's attendance tumbled to 10,127 a game, including only 9,045 at their final home game (a contest against the BC Lions drew only 5200 fans, the smallest crowd at any CFL game since 1951).
+Off the field, financial losses mounted and the team's attendance tumbled to 10,127 a game, including only 9,045 at the final home game (a contest against the BC Lions drew only 5200 fans, the smallest crowd at any CFL game since 1951).

 Just before the 1987 season, Carling O'Keefe tore up its deal to serve as the CFL's presenting television sponsor.
 The collapse of the CFL's television deal proved a death blow for the Alouettes.
 The franchise had lost at least $15 million under Bronfman's ownership.
-While Bronfman was far better-financed than Skalbania, he was unwilling to spend millions of dollars underwriting his professional sports holdings indefinitely.
+While Bronfman was far better financed than Skalbania, he was unwilling to spend millions of dollars underwriting his professional sports holdings indefinitely.
 Bronfman's overall situation was not helped by the then-emerging news that his other professional sports team, the Expos, were at the centre of a massive collusion scandal that was rocking Major League Baseball.
-Eventually, Bronfman decided to focus on baseball and made it clear he would not field a football team for the 1987 CFL season unless the Alouettes sold thousands of additional season tickets.
+Eventually, Bronfman decided to focus on the Expos and made it clear he would not field a football team for the 1987 CFL season unless the Alouettes sold thousands of additional season tickets.
 Neither the necessary season ticket sales nor a viable ownership group willing to take the franchise off Bronfman's hands materialized.

-Re-location was not an option either; although several Canadian cities had expressed interest in acquiring a CFL team, none of the prospective candidates were even potentially large enough to support a team, or had a stadium that was suitable even for temporary use.
-At the time, the CFL was lukewarm to the possibility of expanding or re-locating to U.S. markets (the CFL's U.S. expansion did not come until six years later).
+With the collapse of the league's television deal leaving several other franchises in serious distress, the league was not in a position to take over operating the team.
+Re-location was not an option either even though several Canadian cities had expressed interest in acquiring a CFL team (with London, Ontario being briefly considered).
+Even notwithstanding the logistical challenges of moving a team on short notice, no prospective city had a stadium that was suitable even for temporary use.
+At the time, the CFL was lukewarm to the possibility of expanding or re-locating to U.S. markets (the CFL's U.S. expansion experiment did not come until six years later).